mrmattkennedy/website/docs/index.md

   ![pfp](https://raw.githubusercontent.com/mrmattkennedy/TH-Medical-Charges/main/extras/pictures/pfp-with-border.png){ width="400" }
 </figure>

 Hi there :wave: I'm Matt!
-I'm a data enthusiast, who has worked as a data scientist :fontawesome-solid-microchip:, data engineer :fontawesome-solid-database:, data analyst :fontawesome-solid-chart-line:, and I've done just about every role regarding data.
+I'm a data and software enthusiast, who has worked as a data scientist :fontawesome-solid-microchip:, data engineer :fontawesome-solid-database:, data analyst :fontawesome-solid-chart-line:, software engineer :fontawesome-solid-code:, and I've done just about every role regarding data.

 I love to share my findings and create visualizations to show what can be found and created from data.